Energy-Efficient Software Development: A Multi-dimensional Empirical Analysis of Stack Overflow: Introduction

-Questioners have diverse intentions for posting their questions on SO, such as having difficulties in understanding \bihui{the causes of the rising} energy consumption.
-Understanding the intentions behind the questioners can provide insights into the \bihui{challenges associated with energy consumption problems}~\citep{Allamanis} in the realm of the software development.
-We observe that nearly half of the questions in the energy-sphere are mainly \texttt{CONCEPTUAL}, subsuming questions about the background knowledge of an API, and understanding \bihui{programming} concepts, such as design patterns. \bihui{Such} questions are frequently accompanied by questions related to \texttt{API USAGE}, e.g., inquiring about how to use an API.
-As the third most concerning intention, i.e., \texttt{DISCREPANCY}, it is found that practitioners face difficulties in resolving discrepancies between their observed execution results and their expectations regarding energy consumption. \end{itemize}
+Practitioners have diverse intentions when posting energy-related questions, such as finding the root causes of rising energy consumption.
+Understanding the intentions provides insights into the challenges associated with energy consumption in software development~\citep{Allamanis}.
+We observe that nearly half of the energy-related questions are mainly concept-oriented, covering background knowledge of APIs and programming concepts like design patterns.
+These questions are frequently accompanied by \api questions about learning how to use an API.
+The third most common intention is \disc, where practitioners struggle to resolve discrepancies between the profiling results and their expectations regarding energy consumption. \end{itemize}